Emergency Closure Information

 When we lock down the school, we all come inside and lock all external doors and windows and contact emergency services.

-If we do need to lock down the school, you will receive a text message saying that the school is in lockdown.
+If we do need to lock down the school, you will receive an app message or email saying that the school is in lockdown.
 Please do not come to the school or phone the school!
 If you come to the school, you may be putting yourself in danger.
 If you phone the school, it will tie-up our phone lines when we most need them to be in contact with emergency services.

-We will send another text when the emergency is over and the lockdown has ended.
+We will send another message when the emergency is over and the lockdown has ended.

 How do we prepare for a lockdown?